050 Using Matplotlib#

 Hints:

-• The area of the circles is proportional to squareroot of the wind farm capacity.
+• The area of the circles is proportional to the square root of the wind farm capacity.

 • You will need to use ax.scatter with the parameter ‘transform=ccrs.PlateCarree()’

-• You will need to read the https://scitools.org.uk/cartopy documentation to see how to shade the land and sea.
+• You will need to read the documentation at https://scitools.org.uk/cartopy to see how to shade the land and sea.

 • The legend in the bottom left corner is quite tricky to generate.
 It can be made by placing invisible ‘dummy’ points on the plot that have labels attached.
 Try Googling for a solution but don’t worry if you can’t get this bit to work, wait for the solution code to be released.